camunda-community-hub/kafka-connect-zeebe/examples/microservices-orchestration/README.md

 #### Deploy workflow

+Use the Camunda Modeler deploy button.

 #### Deploy connectors

-If `curl` is not available, you can also use [Control Center](http://localhost:9021) to create the connectors.
+Hint: If `curl` is not available, you can also use [Control Center](http://localhost:9021) to create the connectors.

 Make sure to configure them according to the following properties: [source connector properties](source-payment.json), [sink connector properties](sink-payment.json)

 Now create the source connector: